franpossetto/Nina/README.md

 A collection of Shorcuts to work faster in Revit.
 Most of this work was done on Sunday mornings with Nina.

-## Installation
-Run the installer provided in this repo.
+To install this addin, run the installer provided in this repo.
-Files will be extracted in C:/ProgramData/Autodesk/ApplicationPlugins/

 ## Tools